daily-co/daily-python/docs/src/usage.rst

 Sending audio to a meeting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As we have seen in the previous section, audio is a bit particular.
+As we have seen in the previous sections, audio is a bit particular.
 In the case
 of sending, think of a custom audio device as a system microphone.

 To send audio into a meeting we also need to create a